neferin12/backup-checker/README.md

 # Backup Checker
-Check if all files where backed up.
-Even finds renamed files (uses shasums).
+Check if all files where backed up by comparing their checksums.

 ## Usage
 To check if all files were copied from the old to the new directory: